How to brief your copywriter for project bliss

 - What’s your brand’s style and tone of voice?
 How do you want your business to sound?

 - Do you have any examples of existing content?
 Leaflets, brochures, blogs, guides, etc.

 - Do you know your keywords/keyword phrases?
 For online projects

 5. Project details

 - When’s your deadline?
 When do you need the completed copy?

 - Anything else you think I need to know?

 “How long does the briefing process take?”
 It depends on the size and complexity of the project.
 But as a guide, roughly 30-60 minutes.

 What happens after the brief?
 This is where the hard work starts for us copywriters – time to get those creative juices flowing!
 You can leave us to it.

 Looking to get started on a project and need copywriting (or content writing) support?
-Get in touch for an informal chat via the contact form, or by phoning 07763 510242.
+Get in touch for a no-obligation chat.